CTSRD-CHERI/cheri-c-programming/src/limitations/compiler-optimizations.md

 CHERI does not, itself, prevent the use of uninitialized values, although it does impose a number of protections that hamper exploitation (such as tagged pointers, sealed control-flow pointers, spatial safety, and temporal safety).
-Further, compartmentalization limits the scope for stack reuse, preventing (for example) application compartments from reusing stack space previously used for privileged components such as the run-time linker and heap allocators.
+Further, compartmentalization may limit the scope for stack reuse, preventing (for example) application compartments from reusing stack space previously used for privileged components such as the run-time linker and heap allocators.